MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/reference-powershell.md

 ### Install-AADCloudSyncToolsPrerequisites

-This cmdlet checks for the presence of PowerShellGet v2.2.4.1 or later, the Azure AD PowerShell module, and the MSAL.PS module.
+This cmdlet checks for the presence of PowerShellGet v2.2.4.1 or later, the Microsoft Graph PowerShell module, and the MSAL.PS module.
 It installs these items if they're missing.

 ### Invoke-AADCloudSyncToolsGraphQuery